isomerpages/pa-corp/_our-programmes/Community Sports.md

 <h3>Sports Interest Groups (SIGs)</h3>
 <p>The CSNs organises an array of regular activities such as badminton, basketball,
-brisk walking, football, sepak takraw, table tennis, and in recent years also included disc golf and kin-ball.</p>
+brisk walking, football, sepak takraw, table tennis, and in recent years also included disc golf, tchoukball and kin-ball.</p>
 <p>(Insert photos)</p>
 <p></p>
 <p>If you are keen to join Sports Interest Groups, head over to our OnePA